Influenza (The Flu)

 Influenza (or the flu) is a highly contagious, acute viral infection that spreads easily from person to person.
 Influenza is most often caused by type A or B influenza viruses that infect the upper airways and lungs.

-Flu season in Queensland is typically from June to September, with a peak usually in August.
+The timing and duration of the flu season in Queensland varies from year to year but generally occurs between May and October, with a peak commonly in August.
 In tropical areas, the pattern can be more variable and may include clusters outside this period.
 In 2019, there was a wider distribution of influenza onset in Queensland between March and October, with the peak occurring in August.

 Flu is not the same as a common cold or COVID-19, but it can be a serious illness.
 For some people, such as young children, the elderly, and those with underlying medical conditions, the flu can cause serious complications requiring hospitalisation and can sometimes lead to death.